 The trees were lush at this time of year, and I felt relieved to experience blue skies and green mountains after returning to a cold, hard winter from the tropics of Southeast Asia.

 Feeling only slightly more secure in my seat now, I leaned hard to the right and took the wheel with me.
-We dipped and angled a cool 30 degrees and, with the nose of our plane aimed directly at the runway, we began our decent to the stable ground.
+We dipped and angled a cool 30 degrees and, with the nose of our plane aimed directly at the runway, we began our descent to the stable ground.

 I looked at John and indicated that he’d better take over.
-I wasn't going to try to put a plane on the ground, because I felt much more sure that I would end up putting a plane through the ground.
+I wasn't going to try to put a plane on the ground because I felt much more sure that I would end up putting a plane through the ground.

 He took the helm and calmly set us back down on earth.
 We pulled into our parking space, tied our winged box down to the pavement, and just like that, it was over, like nothing out of the ordinary had happened that day.
 I casually retreated to the hardware store and duplicated a couple of keys.